Reference

 xy (

-) – x,y coordinates- Returns
+numpy.ndarray) – x,y coordinates- Returns:

 step-length and angle

-- Return type
+- Return type:

 Calculate grid cell flow from trajectory.

-- trajectory.determine_colinearity(p1: ndarray, p2: ndarray)¶
+- trajectory.determine_colinearity(p1: ndarray, p2: ndarray)

 Determine whether trio of points constitute a right turn, or whether they are left turns (or colinear/straight line).

-- trajectory.distance_between(B: TrajaDataFrame, method='dtw')¶
+- trajectory.distance_between(B: TrajaDataFrame, method='dtw')

 Returns distance between two trajectories.

-- trajectory.distance() float ¶
+- trajectory.distance() float

 Calculates the distance from start to end of trajectory, also called net distance, displacement, or bee-line from start to finish.
+Supports both 2D and 3D trajectories.

-- Parameters
+- Parameters:

 trj (

-) – Trajectory- Returns
+TrajaDataFrame) – Trajectory- Returns:

 distance (float)